geshuming/cs3219-otot-taskB/README.md

 1. cd to backend folder: `cd backend`
 2. Install required dependencies: `npm install`
+3. Create a MySQL database and configure the connection configuration accordingly in `database.js`
-3. Run the server: `node index.js`
+4. Run the server: `npm run start`

 Server should run on http://localhost:8080/